Jamilasullivan/Case-Study/README.md

 The task for this respository is to reanalyse the data collected in a previous study by Shin et al. (2022).
 Analysis was carried out from raw data processing, through to functional analysis.

+The folder named *new_data* contains the analysis of the data mentioned above.

+The folder named *old_data* contains the data and related files for the initially provided data that was not possible to analyse effectively.

 ## Raw Data Processing

 ## Differential Gene Expression Analysis